gzt/MixMatrix/README.md

-normal distributions, EM for parameter estimation for matrix variate *t* distributions,  with sampling and density functions for those distributions as well as methods for parameter estimation for matrix variate normals and *t* with some restrictions on mean and variance parameters.
-In the future, this will have mixture modeling for matrix variate *t* distributions, hence the name of the package.
+normal distributions, EM for parameter estimation for matrix variate *t* distributions,  with sampling and density functions for those distributions as well as methods for parameter estimation for matrix variate normals and *t* with some restrictions on mean and variance parameters and some mixture modeling for matrix variate *t* distributions and normal distributions.

 See the vignettes for an example of how it works.

-It is currently possible to constrain the mean matrices for normal and *t* distributed matrices to have a common mean across rows, columns, or both, as well as AR(1), compound symmetric, on identity covariance matrices across rows, columns, or both.
+It is currently possible to constrain the mean matrices for normal and *t* distributed matrices to have a common mean across rows, columns, or both, as well as AR(1), compound symmetric, on identity covariance matrices across rows, columns, or both in the maximum likelihood estimation functions and the LDA and QDA functions, but not in the mixture models.

 There isn't much R software out there for working with these distributions.
 The